yamiou/astra/docs/helloworld.rst

 By the end of this tutorial you should be familiar with:

 - Proper initialization and termination of the SDK
-- Reading data from the StreamSet
+- Reading data from the sensor
 - Examining the depth information provided by the Astra's depth camera

 Before We Begin